davidmaxwaterman/cs_polymer_test/README.md

 notice that only way to change a property on the element and have the Changed handler/function called is to set an attribute.

--also, how can a content script 'know' when polymer is 'ready' when the polymer-ready even has already fired by the time it is injected?-
-Using the `"run_at": "document_start"`, the event_page can add an event listener for the polymer-ready event before the page is loaded.
+I found that using the `"run_at": "document_start"`, the event_page can add an event listener for the polymer-ready event before the page is loaded.
-I wonder if there is any way to do this using the executeScript() method of injection.
+I wonder if there is any way to do this using the executeScript() method of injection - seems it might be possible using chrome.tabs.onUpdate() (and that might also solve the issues below).

 I also notice that there is no way to specify a port in the manifest's matches field, while you can do that using the `pageUrl` property of the PageStateMatcher.
 This makes it necessary to run a local server as root since port below 1024 require root.